gsuuon/note.nvim/README.md

 `NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`) `NoteReport` — Notify with a summary of the current note

+#### Refs
+`NoteRefCreate` — Create a ref for the item under the cursor
+`NoteRefPaste` — Paste a link to the last created ref
+`NoteRefYank` — Yank the ref for the item under the cursor to use with `NoteRefPaste`

+`*Linked*` commands add a ref link from the source item to the target and from target to the source
+`NoteItemLinkedYank` — Yank the item under the cursor.
+Creates a ref if one doesn't exist
+`NoteItemLinkedPaste` — Paste the last LinkedYank item
+`NoteItemLinkToday <marker> <body>` — Yank the item under the cursor and add it as a child item of marker body in the daily note

 #### Daily notes
 `NotePrevious` — Edit the previous daily note
 `NoteNext` — Edit the next daily note